Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/users.md

 page_title: "snowflake_users Data Source - terraform-provider-snowflake"
 subcategory: ""
 description: |-
   Datasource used to get details of filtered users.
 Filtering is aligned with the current possibilities for SHOW USERS https://docs.snowflake.com/en/sql-reference/sql/show-users query.
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.
+Important note is that when querying users you don't have permissions to, the querying options are limited.
+You won't get almost any field in show_output (only empty or default values), the DESCRIBE command cannot be called, so you have to set with_describe = false.
+Only parameters output is not affected by the lack of privileges.
 ---

 !> **V1 release candidate** This data source was reworked and is a release candidate for the V1.
 We do not expect significant changes in it before the V1.
 We will welcome any feedback and adjust the data source if needed.
 Any errors reported will be resolved with a higher priority.
 We encourage checking this data source out before the V1 release.
 Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0920--v0930) to use it.

 # snowflake_users (Data Source)

 Datasource used to get details of filtered users.
 Filtering is aligned with the current possibilities for [SHOW USERS](https://docs.snowflake.com/en/sql-reference/sql/show-users) query.
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.
+Important note is that when querying users you don't have permissions to, the querying options are limited.
+You won't get almost any field in `show_output` (only empty or default values), the DESCRIBE command cannot be called, so you have to set `with_describe = false`.
+Only `parameters` output is not affected by the lack of privileges.

 ## Example Usage